Foot Anstey trainee recruitment

 The Legal Cheek View

-“Very complex and challenging work with a wide range of interesting clients,” is the summary from one happy insider.
+As for the trainee experience, “very complex and challenging work with a wide range of interesting clients,” is the summary from one happy insider.
 With “kind and supportive” peers, alongside “very approachable” partners, what more could any young lawyer ask for?

 Continue reading

 Work/life balance is “excellent — I rarely feel that I have to compromise my personal life to manage my work life,” one happy trainee tells us.
 However, this does depend on your practice area, as another rookie details: “In Islamic finance and asset management I worked 9am-5.15pm most of the time, in commercial and corporate my hours were more consistently 9am–7pm with a handful of late nights, with one 2am finish on a Friday night in the office!
 But on the whole, I have had a good work life balance at FA with an average 9am-6.30pm work day.”
-Overall the work/life balance at Foot Anstey seems extremely reasonable in hours and attitude as another trainee explains: “I have always been encouraged to prioritise making time to get outdoors, exercise and look after my mental health.”
+Overall, the work/life balance at Foot Anstey seems extremely reasonable in hours and attitude as another trainee explains: “I have always been encouraged to prioritise making time to get outdoors, exercise and look after my mental health.”
 That sound you’re hearing is jaws hitting the floor over in the City.

 The trade-off is you’re not going to trouser sky-high City salaries.
-First year trainees can expect to earn £37,000, rising to £39,000 in their second year, while NQ’s take home £60,000 a year.
+First year trainees can expect to earn £38,000, rising to £39,000 in their second year, while NQs take home £60,000 a year.

 The corporate team is also said to have an exceptionally good calibre of work with a “brilliant level of exposure and responsibility,” one insider tells us.
 And this extends to the firm’s other practice areas, where trainees are generally pleased with their levels of responsibility and “exciting workloads,” even if there “is still trainee grunt work to be done”.
+One rookie details: “I have done two property seats so far, in one I was more focused on post-completion tidy up work but in the other I was running my own files focusing on parts of solar projects and taking responsibility for reporting on sites for solar panels and EV charging facilities.
+Generally, I would say the work is very stimulating and where possible, the partners are keen to get us involved in the more exciting work.”

 This spy provides a further insight: “I have had the opportunity to work on some really interesting matters, including supporting on a complex £180m sale involving teams across the firm.
 I have worked for impressive national clients as well as collaborated with smaller independent businesses, both interesting and stimulating in their own ways.
 I have also spent a fair amount of time on more banal tasks such as drafting COI letters, writing research notes for supervisors rather than for client work, proof reading documents, drafting land registry forms and taking attendance notes in calls.
 But that is the life of a trainee and we are still grateful for it!”

 One trainee jokes that the partners range in approachability from “curtsying in their presence to limited banter,” but mostly it’s a good vibe.
 “Senior lawyers and members of the partnership are extremely friendly and approachable.
 The culture is very warm, and there is no distinct hierarchy,” one young lawyer praises.
 “The partners are very invested in the quality of the trainee experience,” the trainee continues with another commenting “everyone is very approachable”.
 The partners might even join you down the pub on a Friday night — a mixed blessing, potentially, but definitely works if they’re buying.
-They can probably afford a round or two; the firm’s latest available financial results (2021-22) show revenues sit at £53.5 million — an 8% uptick on the previous year.

 Insider Scorecard